Cubic nonlinear squeezing and its decoherence: Decoherence of nonlinear squeezing

 where $\hat{C}(\chi) = \exp[\frac{ -i \chi \hat{x}^3}{3}]$ is the operator for cubic nonlinearity.
 When this state is affected by loss we can, with help of \eqref{loss_moment}, find the cubic variance of the decohered state as

 where $g = e^{-r}$ is a shorthand notation for the squeezing parameter of the state.
 There are two parameters, $z$ and $\chi$.
 Final cubicity $z$ relates to decohered state which is either measured or utilized for further processing \cite{Marek2011, Sefi2019}.
 In turn, the initial cubicity $\chi$ relates to the initially prepared cubic nonlinear state.
-This allows us to optimize the values of the initial parameters $\chi$ and $g$ in order to obtain a quantum state that will have the lowest possible value of $\xi_3(z)$ for the desired value of $z$ and the given loss with transmission coefficient $\eta$.
+This allows us to optimize the values of the initial parameters $\chi$ and $g$ in order to obtain a quantum state that will have the lowest possible value of $\xi_3(z)$ for the desired value of $z$ and the given loss with transmission coefficient $\eta$. \uprava{We can also see that the final nonlinear variance has contributions of both $g$ and $g^{-1}$.
+This is the consequence of the commutation relation $[\hat{p}+z\hat{x}^2,\hat{x}] = i$ and the corresponding bound on their variances.
+It is also a significant contribution to the deterioration of the nonlinear variance. }

 For any particular value of $z$ and $\eta$ the variance \eqref{eq:varl22} is minimized for $g = \sqrt[4]{2z^2(1-\eta)}$ and $\chi = z \sqrt{\eta}$.
 This means that in order to prepare the optimal nonlinear squeezed state with the final cubicity $z$, a state with a lower value of the initial cubicity $\chi$ needs to be prepared.
 This might seem counterintuitive, but we need to keep in mind that the parameter $z$ determines only the shape of the quantum state.
-The non-Gaussian nonclassical properties of the state are determined by the relative variance \eqref{xi}, which always increases under losses.
-The optimal value of $\xi_3(z)$, minimized with respect to $\chi$ and $g$, for the state affected by losses with transmission coefficient $\eta$, is shown in Fig.~\ref{fig_eta}.
+The non-Gaussian nonclassical properties of the state are determined by the relative variance \eqref{xi}, which always increases under losses. \cor{ Fig.~\ref{fig_eta} shows the maximal obtainable nonlinear squeezing for any given combination of $\eta$ and $z$.
+The optimal value of $\xi_3(z)$ was minimized with respect to $\chi$ and $g$ of the initial state.
+The color lines in Fig.~\ref{fig_eta} highlight specific levels of the output cubic squeezing within the measurable range \cite{Konno2021}.}